Netflix/metaflow-nflx-extensions/README.md

 This functionality is currently being actively tested within Netflix but has not yet been deployed in production.

+It is likely to evolve primarily in its implementation as we do further testing.
+Feedback on what is working and what is not is most welcome.

 ### Improvements over the included Conda decorator
 This decorator improves several aspects of the included Conda decorator:
 - it has significant performance gains: